All Episodes

 But once you get into the zealotry category where a lot of these climate change activists are, they're zealots.

-Um and you know, it's like uh religious people who say you're going to hell if you watch an R-rated movie.
+And, you know, it's like religious people say you're going to hell if you watch an R-rated movie.

-I mean, and you just go crazy on whatever uh binge you're you're and participating in.
+I mean, you just go crazy on whatever binge you're participating in.

-But let's have the cleanest country on the planet without punishing the three hundred and thirty-five million American citizens.
+But let's have the cleanest country on the planet without punishing the 335 million American citizens.

 It's doable, Hannity.